 4. Return to America in November, 2015 after more than 5 years overseas.
 Try to live in Southern California (home).
 Have major difficulties with my young adult children who would usually not meet with me or answer my phone calls.
 Find no one really remembered me, invited me for dinner, or wanted to share their spare room for more than a few days.
 Witness and write about an unexpected tragedy that hit close to home.
 Buy an almost-new van with money I saved from China, drive to Houston for the 2016 New Year, have my credit card hacked on New Year’s Day, get my Mazda 5 minivan totaled by a speeding Houston driver (on my birthday week in April).
 Recive blamed by the Houston police for the accident that was NOT my fault.
 Leave Texas the end of May (owing at least $550 to traffic court and toll violation booths).
 Arrive in California in June, 2016 to wander aimlessly like a tourist, showing my Turkish husband Old Sacramento, the Morro Bay coast, Mid-California inland ranch country, the vast desert, and Los Angeles where we loved The Hollywood Hotel, reviewed it, and took cool videos.

-Well, if you guessed #8, you are right.
+If you guessed #7, you are right.
 Congratulations.
 As fall slips toward its holidays, I hope your American Experience is better than mine.
 But don’t forget the people of Sudan for whom my saga looks easy.

 If you like my photos, videos, and books, please download one of my Kindle eBooks for just $2.99.
 You can get a free Kindle reader for any smart phone, tablet, or computer.
 My book about Turkey’s Freedom Protests hasn’t even been reviewed once yet.
 Thank you!